placekowo/placekbot/README.md

 $reddit (subreddit) will fetch a random image from the subreddit mentioned.
 That's literally it, why did i make this.
 Please dont bully my crap code I have no idea what I'm doing.

+Maybe one day I'll add some more, but probably not.
+I'm not very creative.